The Five SeaSuns Bed and Breakfast Inn

 About the Innkeeper

-I am Caroline, the innkeeper at the Five SeaSuns.
-After an early career in the hospitality industry and later career as an educator and director of education programs, I'm now following my dream as an Innkeeper.
-I love meeting people and enjoy making them feel at ease and comfortable in my inn.
-I also love to cook, using fresh fruit and vegetables in season, and I especially enjoy baking pastries, such as almond croissants, my grandmother's cinnamon rolls, and mini cakes.
-I'm passionate about nature and enjoy sharing details about all of the wonderful outdoor activities available here in the beautiful Olympic Peninsula.
+Caroline Proulx, the owner and innkeeper at the Five SeaSuns, spent her early career in the hospitality industry and later career as an educator and director of education programs.
+She loves meeting people and enjoys making them feel at ease and comfortable in her inn.
+She also loves to cook, using locally sourced fresh ingredients, and especially enjoys baking pastries, such as her signature almond croissants as well as cakes and cookies.
+She is an avid hiker who loves spending time in the mountains and enjoys sharing details about all of the wonderful outdoor activities available here on the beautiful Olympic Peninsula.

 About the Historic Five SeaSuns Bed & Breakfast Inn